-On the flip side, when we’re still mired in inner conflicts, we may run from relationships because of the way they surface our turmoil.
-Our choice then for isolation can throw a major wrench into the works because our unfulfilled longing for connection becomes unbearably painful.
+On the flip side, when we still harbor in inner conflicts, we may run from relationships because of the way they surface our turmoil.
+Our choice then for isolation can throw a major wrench into the works.
+Because our unfulfilled longing for connection becomes unbearably painful.

-The way out is by searching for the cause of the conflict within ourselves, without resorting to the defensive strategies of annihilating guilt and self-blame.
+The way out is by searching for the cause of the conflict within ourselves.
+And we must do this without resorting to the defensive strategies of annihilating guilt and self-blame.
 These two things do nothing but change the whole game into a losing proposition, effectively eliminating the possibility of getting to the bottom of the real conflict.

-So a willingness to search must be cultivated along with a willingness to change, if one wants to escape this painful dilemma in which both options—contact and isolation—equally stink.
+So we must cultivate a willingness to search, along with a willingness to change, if we want to escape this painful dilemma in which both options—contact and isolation—equally stink.
 What’s more, we may need to poke around in seeing how we actually have a fear of pleasure, strange as that may sound.

 Keep in mind, this business of isolating and withdrawing can be quite subtle.
 It may even be outwardly unnoticeable.
 There’s just a guardedness and a wonky self-protection going on.
 Being a social butterfly is no guarantee that one has any real capacity for inner closeness.
 For many, closeness just feels too taxing.
-This is brushed off as being related to how difficult others are, when in actuality, the difficulty lies in the self.
+We brush this off as being due to how difficult others are, when in actuality, the difficulty lies in the self.
 Regardless of how imperfect the other may also be.

 When two people interact who are on different levels of spiritual development, the more highly developed one is responsible for the relationship.
 Moreover, the more highly developed one is responsible for searching the depths of the interaction for the cause of any friction.
-The less developed one often isn’t capable of such a search, being stuck in the state of blaming the other and needing the other to “do right” if unpleasantness is to be avoided.
+The less developed one often isn’t capable of such a search.
+For in an effort to avoid unpleasantness, they stay stuck in the state of blaming the other and needing the other to “do right”.

 The less developed person will also tend to get tripped up in duality.
 From the perspective of this illusion, only one person can be right.
-So then any problem in the other is used to whitewash themselves, even in cases where their own negative involvement is more weighty than the other person’s.
+So then they use any problem in the other to whitewash themselves.
+This happens even in cases where their own negative involvement is more weighty than the other person’s.

-When we do the work of surfacing and healing our own inner conflicts—which is what we need to do to become more spiritually developed—we become more capable of realistic, non-dualistic perception.
-We may then be able to see that either one of us has a deep problem to work on, but that doesn’t eliminate the importance of a lesser problem also existing for the other person.
+When we do the work of surfacing and healing our own inner conflicts—which is what we need to do to develop more spiritually—we become more capable of realistic, non-dualistic perception.
+We may then be able to see that either one of us has a deep problem to work on.
+But that doesn’t eliminate the importance of a lesser problem also existing for the other person.
 Because in any conflict where people feel affected, there is something for everyone.